cyplo/resume/resume.md

 **Senior Software Engineer**, Power Media S.A., *February 2011 - June 2012*

 I was asked to return to Power Media by the head of the whole department, this was quite cool !
 I've helped recruit more people and was one of the developers working on the system for TV materials storage.
+The system was written in C#.

 ---

-**Mobile Games Developer**, iNTRES, *December 2009 - February 2011*
+**Mobile Games Developer**, iNTRES/Scoreloop, *December 2009 - February 2011*

+I was a part of a team that was tasked with developing a cross-platform, pure C library that provided matchmaking, ladders and other networking capabilities to mobile games, Pro Evolution Soccer 2011 among others.
+We've used C89 as the base language.

 ---